Laimonas-Mikalauskas/SQL-fundamentals/README.md

 It consists from basic SQL keywords, statements, constraints and data types

 1. Keywords
-- SELECT statement - retrieves data from database
+- SELECT - retrieves data from database
 - FROM - specifies table from which data should be retrieved
 - WHERE - filters relevant results